Gleyber Torres

-Gleyber David Torres Castro (born December 13, 1996) is a Venezuelan professional baseball shortstop and second baseman for the New York Yankees of Major League Baseball (MLB).
-He made his MLB debut on April 22, 2018.
-Torres was an All-Star in 2018 and 2019.
+Gleyber David Torres Castro (born December 13, 1996) is a Venezuelan professional baseball second baseman for the Detroit Tigers of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees.
+Torres made his MLB debut in 2018 with the Yankees.
+He has been named an All-Star in 2018, 2019, and 2025.

 Early life

 Torres was born and raised in Caracas by his parents, Eusebio Torres and Ibelise Castro.
-Intrigued by the name "Qleyber," his father decided to name Torres after it because of its uniqueness.
+Intrigued by the name "Gleyber," his father decided to name Torres after it because of its uniqueness.
 Torres grew up in a middle-class household.
 However, life at home devolved into unrest, with many citizens rebelling against the government in the wake of constant food shortages, rampant crime and widespread violence.

 Torres started playing baseball at the age of four as a center fielder, catcher, pitcher, and eventually shortstop.
-His passion for baseball grew watching games on TV, while idolizing his favorite player Omar Vizquel.
+His passion for baseball grew watching games on television, while idolizing his favorite player Omar Vizquel.
 Torres also played basketball briefly in high school, but he quit the sport on his father's instructions in order to focus on baseball.

 Academies began to take notice of Torres's talent and wanted to help him become a professional.
 At 14, Torres moved to Maracay to enroll in an academy that had contacts with MLB scouts.
-He was sought out by the Chicago Cubs and signed a contract with the team.

 Professional career

 Chicago Cubs (2014–2016)

 Torres signed with the Chicago Cubs as an international free agent in 2013 for a $1.7 million signing bonus.
 He made his professional debut in 2014 with the Arizona Cubs of the Rookie-level Arizona League.
-He was later promoted to the Boise Hawks of the Class A-Short Season Northwest League.
+He was later promoted to the Boise Hawks of the Low-A Northwest League.
 In 50 games for the two teams combined, he hit .297/.386/.440 with two home runs.

-In 2015, Torres began the season with the South Bend Cubs of the Class A Midwest League, and was promoted to the Myrtle Beach Pelicans of the Class A-Advanced Carolina League in September.
+In 2015, Torres began the season with the South Bend Cubs of the Single-A Midwest League, and was promoted to the Myrtle Beach Pelicans of the High-A Carolina League in September.
 In 487 at bats over 126 games for the two teams combined, he hit .287/.346/.376 with three home runs and 64 runs batted in (RBI).

 Torres started the 2016 season with Myrtle Beach.